uhppoted/uhppoted-mqtt/documentation/greengrass/README.md

 3. A _uhppoted-greengrass_ group for the users to be assigned the permissions required to provision the AWS Greengrass `core` and
    `thing` devices.
 4. A _uhppoted-greengrass_ user for provisioning the AWS Greengrass `core` and `thing` devices.

-And (_optionally_) for the AWS Greengrass CLI:

-1. A _uhppoted-greengrass-cli_ policy for the AWS Greengrass CLI.
-2. A _uhppoted-greengrass-cli_ group for the users to be assigned the permissions required to use the AWS Greengrass CLI.
-3. A _uhppoted-greengrass-cli_ user for the AWS Greengrass CLI.

-The CLI setup is a convenience and is not required if you don't anticipate needing to use the _AWS Greengrass CLI_ to debug/manage
-`core` or `thing` devices.
-Chances are you'll probably need it at some point though, particularly if this is your first time through.
-For more information, see [Greengrass CLI](https://docs.aws.amazon.com/greengrass/v2/developerguide/greengrass-cli-component.html).

 ## AWS Greengrass